Things to See in Central Park, there are dozens of major attractions in this New York City Park.

 The club used to charge $10 for entrance and folk would bring their own drinks to stay and play until dawn or until they fell asleep.

-Jalopy’s Theatre and School of Music, 315 Columbia Street, Brooklyn
+Jalopy’s Theater and School of Music, 315 Columbia Street, Brooklyn

 Roots ‘n Ruckus nights every Wednesday give you a free taste of the most authentic folk in New York City, with tub-basses, kazoos and harmonicas galore, but they also have ticketed events hosting talents such as Cynthia Sayer and Paul Geremia.